Center for Environmental Health Directory

 518 402-7550

-• registration and inspections of facilities that use radiation producing equipment;
+• Register and inspect facilities that use radiation producing equipment

-• licensing and inspection of facilities using radioactive materials;
+• License and inspect facilities using radioactive materials

-• assessing potential public health threats from radiologically contaminated sites; and
+• Potential public health threats from radiologically contaminated sites

-• Radiation Equipment and Radiologic Technology, Robert Snyder
+• Radiation Equipment and Radiologic Technology, Trevor Thayer

 • Radioactive Materials, Dan Sampson, CHP